OCHA-DAP/hdx-python-utilities/README.md

 headers (rows start counting at 1), or the actual headers defined a list of strings.
 It defaults to 1 and cannot be None.
 The dict_form arguments specifies if each row should be returned as a dictionary or a list, defaulting to a list.

-Optionally, headers and values can be inserted at specific positions.
-This is achieved using the insertions argument.
-If supplied, it must be a dictionary containing the keys "headers" and "function". "headers" contains a list of tuples of the form (position, header) to be inserted and "function" is a function which takes in the arguments headers (prior to any insertions) and row (which will be in dict or list form depending upon the dict_rows argument).
+Optionally, headers can be inserted at specific positions.
+This is achieved using the header_insertions argument.
+If supplied, it is a list of tuples of the form (position, header) to be inserted.
+Optionally a function can be called on each row.
+If supplied, it takes as arguments: headers (prior to any insertions) and row (which will be in dict or list form depending upon the dict_rows argument) and outputs a modified row.
 Example:

     def testfn(headers, row):
         row['la'] = 'lala'
         return row

     insertions = {'headers': [(2, 'la')], 'function': testfn}
-    headers, generator = downloader.get_tabular_rows(url, headers=3, insertions=insertions)
+    headers, generator = downloader.get_tabular_rows(url, headers=3,
+                                                     header_insertions=[(2, 'la')], row_function=testfn)

 Other useful functions: